 Description: Presenters will review barriers to housing, as well as barriers to providing care and treatment for people experiencing housing instability.
-Two recipients will offer their innovative approach to how they addressed barriers in their jurisdiction.
-A consumer will provide feedback on their involvement in the model development.
+Two recipients will offer their innovative

-Learn about a consumer's role in the intervention model development.

-- Understand different strategies to provide care and treatment for individuals experiencing housing instability. - Identify steps to implement an innovative housing program.
+- Learn about a consumer's role in the intervention model development. - Understand different strategies to provide care and treatment for individuals experiencing housing instability. - Identify steps to implement an innovative housing program.